jdfoote/trefalt-network-discord-bot/README.md

 ```
 pip3 install python-igraph pycairo discord.py
 ```
 6. Set up roles on Discord.
-The bot expects that the user running the game has the "Teachers" role and the people playing have the "Students" role.
+The bot expects that the user running the game has the "Teachers" role.
 7. Set up a "category" for your class.
 (I think it will probably work without a category, but I haven't tested it).
 8. Run the bot
 ```